Tian-Su/fast-style-transfer/README.md

 _______
 ## Capital One
 _______
-As an deligent employee, I couldn't resist to try it out.
+As a deligent employee, I couldn't resist to try it out.

 ### Capial One Plano Campus